 - Pedicle graft – A flap of tissue is partially cut away and moved sideways to cover the root.
 The tissue moved to the adjacent area includes blood vessels left in place.

 Although there are several different types, one procedure completely eliminates the need for soft tissue grafts.
 Dr. Perkins is one of only a few dentists in the area who is certified to perform Pinhole Gum Surgery – a procedure with benefits such as no bleeding and permanent gum repair.
 Learn more >>

 Generally, the grafting procedure itself starts with local anesthetic applied to the area, but this depends on the size of the areas receiving grafts.
 First, the dentist makes a small incision at the recipient site to create a small pocket.
 Next, he/she will make a split-thickness incision to place the donor tissue in between the two sections of this area.
 The donor tissue strip is generally larger than the incision, so some excess will be apparent.

 Before suturing, the dentist applies platelet-rich growth factors and tissue-stimulating proteins for natural tissue growth and good healing.
 Finally, the dentist sutures the wound to prevent shifting and places surgical material to protect the sensitive area.
 Gum uniformity and substantial healing will take place in the first six weeks after the procedure.

-If you have a question about soft tissue grafting or any of our cosmetic dentistry procedures, give our Vancouver WA office a call today!
+If you have a question about soft tissue grafting or any of our cosmetic dentistry procedures, give our Vancouver WA office a call or contact us today!